great-expectations/great_expectations/docs/docusaurus/docs/contributing/style_guides/code_style.md

 * **Experimental classes should log an experimental warning when initialized:** “Warning: great_expectations.some_module.SomeClass is experimental.
 Methods, APIs, and core behavior may change in the future.”

 * **Docstrings are highly recommended.** We use the Sphinx’s [Napoleon extension](http://www.sphinx-doc.org/en/master/ext/napoleon.html) to build documentation from Google-style docstrings.
+    * Docstrings on Expectation classes have [additional requirements](https://github.com/great-expectations/great_expectations/blob/develop/docs/expectation_gallery/3-expectation-docstring-formatting.md) since their content is converted and included in the [Expectation Gallery](https://greatexpectations.io/expectations).

 ### Tasks